jweleszczuk/NGS_Analysis_project/RAPORT.md

 - SRX025957: yeast vac6, wild-type segregant pool [45]

-Each repository creating by sequencing on Illumina Genome Analyzer with Whole Genome Sequencing Strategy.
+Each repository was created by sequencing on Illumina Genome Analyzer with Whole Genome Sequencing Strategy.
 Read are the type of pair-end ones, random selected.

 ## 2. Steps of analysis: